db-ux-design-system/core-ios/docs/adr/adr-02-accessor.md

 We need to decide on an accessor strategy for styling components, such as text color, border, shadow, font, spacing, etc., independently.

 ## Problem description and context
 We require a flexible and consistent method to apply styling to our SwiftUI components.
-The settings, including text color, border, shadow, font, spacing, etc., must be adjustable and independently set.
-Styling should also be inheritable and support adaptive flags (e.g., "critical") to automatically apply specific color schemes from the current theme.
+The settings, adaptive color and density, must be adjustable and independently set.
+The structure for colors and themes should be easy to understand and maintain.
+Apply another density results in adaptive typography and dimensions, such as sizing, spacing and border.

 ## General conditions and decision criteria

 ### General conditions
 - The styling approach must allow easy adjustment of various parameters.
-- Each styling parameter (e.g., critical, spacing, border) should be set independently.
+- The styling approach must cosider all adaptive tokens: color, typography and dimensions.
 - Styling settings should be inheritable.
-- Components should support adaptive flags that use specific color schemes based on the current theme.
+- Components should support adaptive identifier that use specific color schemes based on the current theme.
 - The solution should balance performance, scalability, flexibility, and maintainability.

 ### Decision criteria